yi-gu/group_effect/README.md

-# Group Effects Explainer
+# GroupEffect Explainer

 ## Introduction
 Animation sequencing is a common technique that allows creation of complex animated effects where multiple effects (potentially on multiple targets) are animated together as a group.

 There is currently a draft proposal to include some form of sequencing in [Web Animations Level 2 Specification](https://drafts.csswg.org/web-animations-2/#group-effect).
 The proposal introduces a `GroupEffect` which is a type of `AnimationEffect` that contains an ordered sequence of other animation effects a.k.a children effects.

 In the explainer we are proposing a few changes to this model with the objective to introduce flexibility and customizability.
 Furthermore we propose adding a new sequencing model “stagger”.
-The altered design introduces a different hierarchy of group effects: An abstract group effect representing the grouping, and concrete sub-types that define different possible mapping of time from the parent to children.
+The altered design introduces a different hierarchy of group effect: An abstract group effect representing the grouping, and concrete sub-types that define different possible mapping of time from the parent to children.

 ## Motivations
 Grouping is a powerful mechanism that allows creation of complex tree structures by hiding the complexity inside the group.
 Note that for this to work well the group should hide its inner working and expose a common API.
 This is a valuable primitive that allows scaling animations to complex sequences and it is a common technique supported by popular animation [libraries and tools](#Appendix).